Château de Prague

 Augustine Luxury

-A 13th-century Augustinian monastery turned Luxury Collection hotel: a cloister, beer brewed to the monks' recipe and castle views.
+A 13th-century Augustinian convent transformed into a Luxury Collection hotel, complete with a cloister, beer brewed to the monks' original recipe, and views of the castle.

 Check availability